la2050/archive/_projects/2016/using-an-app-to-increase-awareness-of-air-quality-and-empower-individuals-to-protect-their-health.md

   research methods, recruit more users and analyze the data to develop more effective strategies for protecting the health of sensitive populations.
 project_impact: '["Exposure to air toxins"]'
+project_proposal_impact:
+  - Exposure to air toxins
+project_proposal_description: >-
+  We designed and launched an air quality app (AirForU) for iPhones and Android phones a few months ago.
+AirForU is specifically geared towards populations that are vulnerable to air pollution and currently has over 2400 users.
+For this project, we are proposing to enhance the app technology, incorporate new research methods, recruit more users and analyze the data to develop more effective strategies for protecting the health of sensitive populations.
+project_areas:
+  - Central LA
+  - East LA
+  - San Gabriel Valley
+  - San Fernando Valley
+  - South LA
+  - Westside
+  - South Bay
+  - Gateway Cities
+  - Antelope Valley
+  - County of Los Angeles
+  - City of Los Angeles
+  - LAUSD
 project_proposal_best_place: >-
   Los Angeles continues to have some of the most polluted air in the nation.
   Densely populated urban cities such as ours are particularly prone to high